 The bottom line is someone has to change.
 If it’s not them, then it’s us.
-And most of the times, it’s much easier to change ourselves than others.
+And most of the time, it’s much easier to change ourselves than others.

 4. Don’t feel bad about it.

 In my family, I was jokingly known to be the most heartless.
-Even though I’m generally warmth and helpful, my family members know that if I perceive something have negative consequences in the long term, I’m not going to budge.
+Even though I’m generally warm and helpful, my family members know that if I perceive something that has negative consequences in the long term, I’m not going to budge.
 No matter how much others plead me, I’ll not be affected.
 I’m not afraid to cut people out of my life.